Cancer Council Australia

 Tinted windows

-Clear or tinted films applied to car windows can substantially reduce the amount of ultraviolet (UV) radiation is transmitted into the vehicle.
+Clear or tinted films applied to car windows can substantially reduce the amount of UV radiation that is transmitted into the vehicle.

-This position statement provides information about how much UV radiation is generally transmitted through car windscreens and side windows before and after tinting, and raises some limitations of tinting.
-It contains broader sun protection advice for people who spend long periods in a car during summer.
-It also touches on the transmission of UV radiation through house and office window glass
+This fact sheet provides information about the transmission of UV radiation through car windscreens and side windows before and after tinting.
+It also touches on the transmission of UV radiation through house and office window glass.